 Weight Loss Management in Irvine, Newport Beach or Orange County

-Semaglutide is the generic name for Ozempic and Wegovy.
-Semaglutide is an FDA-approved antiobesity medication to supplement weight loss management in combination with a reduced calorie diet and increased physical activity regimen.
+Semaglutide is an FDA-approved antiobesity medication and is a synthetic version of a naturally occurring hormone (glucagon-like peptide-1) produced in the digestive tract.
+Semaglutide can be used to supplement weight loss management in combination with a reduced calorie diet and increased physical activity regimen.
 Clinical studies have shown that people using semaglutide lost an average of 14.9% of their initial body weight.

 How Does Semaglutide Work?